A visual guide to help you plan

 The canonical timeline for completing the program is four semesters.
 This visual guide is based on a four semester (two-year) timeline, but periods of study longer or shorter can be arranged, and part-time enrollment is possible.
 Information about other timelines follows.
 Information about required courses can be found here, and information about the thesis, including choosing a committee, is here.
-You must become familiar with the information in the Graduate Student Handbook as it is your essential guide to policies, procedures, and resources (including career center resources, funding opportunities, the Center for Women, and much more).
+You must become familiar with the information about graduate studies in the General Bulletin (available here) as it is your essential guide to policies, procedures, and resources (including career center resources, funding opportunities, the Center for Women, and much more).
+See the bottom of this page for information about funding for current students.

 |To take:||406 (Theory I, 3 credits).